 on a market retail contract,

 may request the retailer to permit payment by Centrepay as a payment option and, subject to clause 146, the retailer may elect to permit this option.

+(2A) A retailer must offer a small customer at least one payment method, which is commonly used and accessible, and for which no charges are imposed (whether by the retailer or payment service provider).

 Where a direct debit arrangement is to be entered into between a retailer and a small customer: